ASxCRO/SportsManager/README.md

 - 💻 &nbsp; create "token" variable in postman environment bcs it is used in postman response scripts in workspace
 - 💻 &nbsp; get into .env file and see what you could maybe change based on your system (etc. PORT)
 - 🌐 &nbsp; get into the project with terminal by you choice and write "npm i" and when that is done write "docker compose up"
-- 🛢 &nbsp; connect to docker generated db connection,create db named "sportsmanager" and restore it with provided db dump file
+- 🛢 &nbsp; connect to docker generated db connection, restore "sportsmanager" db it with provided db dump file
 - 🔧 &nbsp; Restart container and You should be ready to go!